MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 Following feedback from customers and the Bot Framework Support team, a number of documents were created or updated.
 These are helpful towards providing answers and information relating to recurring issues from bot developers.

 - Expanded code comment documentation in the SDK repositories.
-- Improved READMEs in the samples and SDK repositories.
+- Improved `README` files in the samples and SDK repositories.
 - New and updated documents addressing recurring bot developer issues:
   - Updated and expanded the [conceptual](v4sdk/bot-builder-adaptive-dialog-Introduction.md) and [how-to](v4sdk/bot-builder-adaptive-dialog-setup.md) articles for adaptive dialogs.
   - Updated and reorganized the [authentication and security](v4sdk/bot-builder-authentication-basics.md) articles.